1. Creating your first project

 Packaging agency – Design, Product, Translation, Compliance (four steps)

-The big benefit of review steps is that it keeps feedback organized among different types of stakeholders.
+The big benefit of reviewer groups is that it keeps feedback organized among different types of stakeholders.
 So instead of lawyers tripping over creative feedback and vice versa, your workflow runs like a well-oiled machine.

-Once you’ve created your review steps, click the “+” icon to invite reviewers to each step.
+Once you’ve created your reviewer groups, click the “+” icon to invite reviewers to each step.
 It’s also a good idea to add a personal message, so they know who’s inviting them and why.
 Then you’re all set to start reviewing your content.

 And if you’re feeling confused about the difference between reviewers and collaborators, don’t worry – the next chapter has you covered.